roshennur/DE_with_AWS/3configuring_lake_formation_permissions/README.md

 <h1 align="center">Configuring Lake Formation permissions</h1>
+<p>Before we implement Lake Formation permissions, we're going to create a new data lake user and configure their permissions using just IAM permissions.</p>
 <h2>Creating a new user with IAM permissions</h2>
 <h3>On AWS Management Concole, go to the Policies on left-menu, filter in "Athena" and select AmazonAthenaFullAccess policy</h3>
 <p align="left">